syncfusion-content/flutter-docs/Flutter/maps/bubble.md

 You can customize the bubble color based on the value returned from the `bubbleColorValueMapper` property in the `MapShapeLayerDelegate`.
 You can either return a value or a color from the `bubbleColorValueMapper`.

-If `bubbleColorValueMapper` returns a color, then the color will be applied to the bubble from the underlying model straightaway.
+If `bubbleColorValueMapper` returns a color, then the color will be applied to the bubble straightaway.

 If `bubbleColorValueMapper` returns a value other than the color, then you must set the `MapShapeLayer.bubbleColorMappers` property.
 The value returned from the `bubbleColorValueMapper` will be used for the comparison in the `MapColorMapper.value` or `MapColorMapper.from` and `MapColorMapper.to`.
 Then, the `MapColorMapper.color` will be applied to the respective bubble.